yarisvt/tyk-docs/tyk-docs/content/api-management/oss/tyk-solutions-open-source.md

 Open source is at the heart of what we do.
 Anything that is API Gateway-related, lives in the Gateway, or is critical for the Gateway to work is open and freely available via our [Github](https://github.com/TykTechnologies/).
-That includes our powerful new GraphQL server.

 Our commitment to open source also delivers a host of benefits for our users: signup for free with Tyk, receive securely packaged open source packages, getting started guides, access to our community and all of the latest open source information.

-Sign up for a free trial to test it out:
+To get started and test it out:

-{{< button_left href="https://tyk.io/sign-up/" color="green" content="Try for free" >}}
+{{< button_left href="https://tyk.io/docs/apim/open-source/installation/" color="green" content="Get Tyk OSS Gateway" >}}

 Please show your support for the Gateway by clicking the GitHub link, then adding your star.